MarcNo/openshift-home-lab/README.md

 ## What do you get

-* Three RHEL7.5 VMs running in KVM
+* Three RHEL7.5 VMs running in KVM (1 master, 1 node, 1 jump).
+You can add
+  more as desired as part of the initial installation, or after you get things up and running.
+The more VMs you turn on, the more memory you will need.
+I have more than one server serving some of my nodes (more on that below).
 * Registered and appropriate subscriptions attached
 * required RPMs installed, including atomic-openshift-installer
 * docker installed and storage configured